Always4ukittu/YourMood/README.md

 # YourMood
 A Windows Music Player application using python tKinter framework.

-It supports only ".mp3" formate.
+*It supports only ".mp3" formate.*
-You can download the application present in the dist folder.
+You can download the application present in the "dist" folder.